microsoft/llmops-workshop/labs/lesson_02/lab02.md

 ![LLMOps Workshop](images/18.12.2023_00.06.51_REC.png)

-#### 2) Create a conversational RAG flow.
+#### 2) Create a conversational RAG flow

-To create a conversational flow based on the RAG pattern, create a new flow in the Prompt Flow section within the Build area.
+To create a conversational flow based on the RAG pattern, create a new flow in the Prompt Flow section within the **Build** area.

 Select the **Multi-Round Q&A** on Your Data template.

 ![LLMOps Workshop](images/18.12.2023_00.13.52_REC.png)

-A flow with this structure will be created.
+A flow with the following structure will be created.

 ![LLMOps Workshop](images/18.12.2023_00.16.52_REC.png).